-Prior to permitting the construction of a garden suite, an_amendment to the Zoning By-Law under Section 39 of the Planning Act, which relates to temporary use by-laws, will be required.
-The temporary use by-law will may remain in effect for up to ten_20 years, subject to renewal reapplication and approval upon expiry change by the Area Council Municipality for up to three years, as required.
-The zoninge change amendment will be subject to satisfying the following criteria:
+Prior to permitting the construction of a garden suite, an amendment to the Zoning By-Law under Section 39 of the Planning Act, which relates to temporary use by-laws, will be required.
+The temporary use by-law will may remain in effect for a maximum of up to ten-20 years.
+Extension(s) may be granted , subject to renewal upon expiry by the Area CouncilMunicipality for up to three-years subject to re-application and approval of an amendment to the Zoning By-law, as required.
+The zoninge change amendment will be subject tomust satisfying the following criteria: